-- 1. International Convention on the Elimination of All Forms of Racial Discrimination - 2.
-International Covenant on Civil and Political Rights - 3.
+- 1. International Convention on the Elimination of All Forms of Racial Discrimination - 3.
 International Covenant on Economic, Social and Cultural Rights - 4.
 Convention on the Elimination of All Forms of Discrimination against Women - 5.
-Convention against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment - 6.
+Convention against Torture and Other Cruel, - 6.
 Convention on the Rights of the Child - 7.
 International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families - 8.
 International Convention for the Protection of All Persons from Enforced Disappearance - 9.
 Convention on the Rights of Persons with Disabilities